-Susan La Flesche Picotte spent her life first learning about health and then bringing that knowledge to her Omaha people through education, doctoring, and communicating with the Federal government about what her people needed.
+Susan La Flesche Picotte spent her life learning about health and then bringing that knowledge to the Omaha through education and health care for her people, as well as communication with the Federal government about what her people needed.

 Only 50 years old, she died on September 18, 1915 after an illness of three years.